Manitoba Historical Society

-The three-storey Kennedy Block on the north side of Portage Avenue in Winnipeg was designed by local architect John Danley Atchison and built in 1906 for Charles William Nassau Kennedy.
-It had four retail spaces on the ground floor with offices on upper levels.
+This brick and stone block on the north side of Portage Avenue in Winnipeg, originally measuring 87 feet by 128 feet, was designed by local architect John Danley Atchison.
+It was built in 1906 as a three-storey, using structural steel provided by Dominion Bridge, by the William Grace Construction Company for Charles William Nassau Kennedy at a cost of about $65,000.
+In its original configuration, it contained four retail spaces on the main floor with offices on two upper levels.

-In 1919, the eastern end was converted by Carter-Halls-Aldinger into a branch of the Canadian Bank of Commerce, which remained there until 1959.
-After 1937, the building was known as the Affleck Block.
-The space was vacant until 1969 when a jewellery store was opened there by Mitchell-Copp Limited, owned by local businessmen Edward Mitchell and David M. Copp.
-It moved out around 1981 and the building was mostly vacant since around 1985.
+After 1937, the western portion of the building was renamed the Affleck Block, while the eastern portion continued to be occupied by the Canadian Bank of Commerce until 1959.
+The space was vacant until 1969 when the Mitchell-Copp jewellery store was opened here by local businessmen Edward D. Mitchell and David Moses Copp, relocated here from its former location in the Enderton Building.
+The store moved out around 1981 and the building was mostly vacant since around 1985.

 denoted by symbol on the map above